sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 ## Create Local Development Environment
 Duration: 20

-We will use VSCode for development and will demonstrate based on that.
-You may use whatever development environment to develop custom Sigma plugins you are comfortable with; the methods will still be similar.
+While we will use VSCode for development and base our demonstrations on it, you are free to use any development environment you're comfortable with for creating custom Sigma plugins; the underlying methods remain similar.

 If you choose to use a different method, ensure that it supports the use of **JavaScript;**.